OPEN STANDARD

 Agent Threat Rules (ATR)

 The first open detection standard for AI agent threats.
-Machine-readable, community-driven, and designed for the threats that Sigma and YARA were never built to catch.
+Machine-readable, community-driven, and designed for AI agent security.

 THE PROBLEM

-ATR is the missing detection standard.
-Purpose-built for the AI agent era.
+ATR is the detection standard built for the AI agent era.

 Log-based IOCs.
 No awareness of prompt context or tool interactions.